Business Tax Deductions

 If you attempt to deduct 100% of your cell phone as a small business tax deduction, the IRS will claim 0% and then force you to demonstrate why it should be something else.
 Conversely, if you approach this from a position of being reasonable it is extremely challenging for the IRS to argue otherwise.
 What is reasonable?

 Anywhere from 50% to 80% is a good jumping off point.
 Since this is a mixed use expense between personal and business, the cell phone charges should be paid by you personally and then reimbursed by the company for the business use portion through an accountable plan.
+This in turn makes the reimbursement a tax deduction for the business.
 For more information on Accountable Plans and how to implement them, click here.

-Automobiles will be discussed in nauseating detail later, and there is a decision tree as well to help determine if you should own it or the business.
-In keeping with the business tax deductions that are disallowed, claiming your only automobile as 100% business use is a tough sell.
-Yeah, the biking to work is nice but you live in Buffalo… those winters are brutal.
+Automobiles will be discussed in nauseating detail later, and there is a decision tree as well to help determine if you should own it personally and get reimbursed or have the business own it.
+In keeping with the business tax deductions that are disallowed, claiming your only automobile as 100% business use is a tough sell unless you have another automobile.
+Yeah, the biking to the grocery store is a nice counterargument but you live in Buffalo… those winters are brutal.